flatpickles/sketchbook/docs/quick-start.md

 We've added a couple things, most notably property definitions for `rectSize` and `rectColor`, each with a default value.
 If you check back in the browser, Sketchbook has automatically created inputs for each in the project details panel on the right, and we can use these properties within our `Project` subclass to access and use the most recent values set in the UI.

 _You can define many different types of parameters, including numbers, booleans, strings, and numeric arrays.
-Sketchbook also models file input and more via user-defined class properties._
+Sketchbook also offers file input and more via class property definitions._

 ### Configure Your Project